skullernet/q2pro/INSTALL.md

 For playing back cinematics in Ogg Theora format and music in Ogg Vorbis format FFmpeg libraries are required.

+OpenAL sound backend requires OpenAL Soft development headers for compilation.
+At runtime, OpenAL library from any vendor can be used (but OpenAL Soft is strongly recommended).

 To install the *full* set of dependencies for building Q2PRO on Debian or Ubuntu use the following command: